AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 At the same time, note that the `actions` also include several operations that can be performed, described as follows:

-- `upscale_2x`: enlarge the image by 2 times, obtaining a 2x high-definition image.
+- `upscale_2x`: Enlarges the image by 2 times, resulting in a 2x high-definition image.
-- `upscale_4x`: enlarge the image by 4 times, obtaining a 4x high-definition image.
+- `upscale_4x`: Enlarges the image by 4 times, resulting in a 4x high-definition image.
-- `zoom_out_2x`: reduce the image by 2 times (filling the surrounding area).
+- `zoom_out_2x`: Reduces the image by 2 times (filling surrounding areas).
-- `zoom_out_1_5x`: reduce the image by 1.5 times (filling the surrounding area).
+- `zoom_out_1_5x`: Reduces the image by 1.5 times (filling surrounding areas).
-- `pan_left`: shift the image to the left.
+- `pan_left`: Shifts the image to the left.
-- `pan_right`: shift the image to the right.
+- `pan_right`: Shifts the image to the right.
-- `pan_up`: shift the image upwards.
+- `pan_up`: Shifts the image upwards.
-- `pan_down`: shift the image downwards.
+- `pan_down`: Shifts the image downwards.

-You can continue to pass the corresponding transformation commands for continuous image generation operations.
+You can continue to pass the corresponding transformation commands for continuous image generation operations according to the above process.

 ## Image Rewrite (Base Image)

 This API also supports image rewriting, commonly known as base image.
 We can input an image URL and the description text that needs to be rewritten, and the API will return the rewritten image.

-> Note: The input image URL must be a pure image, not a webpage displaying an image; otherwise, image rewriting cannot be performed.
+> Note: The input image URL must be a pure image and cannot be a webpage displaying an image; otherwise, image rewriting cannot be performed.
 It is recommended to use an image hosting service to upload and obtain the image URL.

-For example, we have an image of a sunset on the highway, with some trees and buildings beside the road, as shown:
+For example, we have an image of a sunset on a highway, with some trees and buildings beside the road, as shown:

 ![](https://cdn.acedata.cloud/mq335u.png)